raredd/knitr/knitr_skeleton.md

 #### knitr skeleton

-Description: a knitr template to use for reports.
+Description: a knitr template to use for documents.

 Most recent compile: 13 July 2014